The Extragalactic Streams Group

 Julie Kiel Holm

-Holm is finishing her master's degree at UCPH, where her work has previously focused on astrophysical transients and multimessenger astrophysics.
+Holm finished her master's degree at UCPH in 2025, where her work has previously focused on astrophysical transients and multimessenger astrophysics.
 Her master's thesis concerned the theoretical prediction of neutrino spectra from gamma-ray bursts, and previous work has been centred on the sodium content of the circumstellar media of supernovae.
 Now she instead shifts her focus to exploring the field of dark matter and galactic dynamics through the study of stellar streams.

 Søren Pallesen